Other training and development opportunities for doctors

 Hospital based clinical supervisors will be a first point of contact during the 12 month hospital training year and an allocated educational supervisor (community GP) is always available for any educational queries or support.

-Half day release takes place each Wednesday afternoon during term time and is predominantly held in our education centres.
+Half day release takes place each Wednesday during term time and is predominantly held in our education centres.

 Links to each sites GPST programme are below: